northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 Using Slurm
 ***********

 Slurm (Simple Linux Utility Resource Management) is the software on Discovery that lets you do the following:

 * view information about the cluster
+* schedule your jobs on Discovery
 * monitor your jobs
-* schedule your jobs on Discovery
 * view information about your account
+* check the state of the cluster and specific nodes

 :ref:`using_srun` and :ref:`using_sbatch` provide you with a few examples to help get you familiar with Slurm and be able to submit basic jobs on Discovery.